NioCorp Developments Ltd. Common Stock (NB) — Defensive Interval Ratio

 NioCorp Developments Ltd. Common Stock Defensive Interval Ratio (1999–2016)

 This chart shows how NioCorp Developments Ltd. Common Stock's Defensive Interval Ratio has evolved across 18 annual periods from 1999 to 2016.
 As of March 2017, the ratio stands at 1 days, meaning defensive assets of $5.00K can fund 1 days of operations without new revenue.
-Also explore NioCorp Developments Ltd. Common Stock (NB) equity growth momentum to track the company's year-over-year net asset growth rate.
+See NioCorp Developments Ltd. Common Stock balance sheet independence to measure how much of total assets are equity-financed.

 Annual Defensive Interval Ratio for NioCorp Developments Ltd. Common Stock (1999–2016)

 The table below presents the year-by-year Defensive Interval Ratio for NioCorp Developments Ltd. Common Stock from 1999 to 2016, covering 18 annual filings.
 Each row shows defensive assets, daily cash need, the DIR in days, and the change in days compared to the prior year.
-For live market cap and the full company financial profile, see NioCorp Developments Ltd. Common Stock (NB) total market value.
+For live market cap and the full company financial profile, see NB company net worth.

 | Year | DIR (days) | Defensive Assets (USD) | Daily Cash Need | Cash | ST Investments | Change (days) |